nextgenusfs/amptk/docs/index.rst

     #create softlink
     sudo ln -s /path/to/usearch10.0.240_i86osx32 /usr/local/bin/usearch10

 2) AMPtk requires VSEARCH, which you can install from `here <https://github.com/torognes/vsearch>`_.
-Note, if you use homebrew recipe it will be install automatically.
+Note, if you use homebrew recipe it will be install automatically or can use conda.

 .. code-block:: none